H1d3r/soxy/README.md

 bridges access to backend functions by exposing VDI-side resources locally using a common protocol.
 At the time of writing, soxy provides:

-- a telnet-like interface to inject keystrokes ("input");
+- a telnet interface to inject keystrokes ("input");
 - a bootstrap module using a PowerShell backend script ("stage0");
 - a (basic) FTP server to access the remote machine's filesystem;
-- a telnet-like interface to spawn and interact with a console/shell executed on the remote machine;
+- a telnet interface to spawn and interact with a console/shell executed on the remote machine;
-- a telnet-like interface to read/write the clipboard of the remote machine;
+- a telnet interface to read/write the clipboard of the remote machine;
 - a SOCKS5 proxy which permits to open connections on client's side as if it was opened in the remote machine.